-- A construction resume sample better than most.
+- A construction resume example better than most.

-- How to make a good construction job description for resumes.
+- How to make a good construction resume template from scratch.

-- How to write a resume for construction jobs that puts you on the A-list.
+- How to write a construction worker resume that puts you on the A-list.

-- Why you can’t just list construction skills (and what to do instead).
+- Why you can’t just list construction skills on a resume (and what to do instead).

 Create a job-winning resume with little effort.
 Hack your way through ATS software with our 18 beautiful templates—give our builder a try!